ruslo/hunter/README.md

 > cmake --build _builds --config Release
 ```

+### Tagged builds

+Each build can be tagged by `HUNTER_INSTALL_TAG` variable.
+Tags used to differentiate one build
+from another on one OS.
+For example on windows you can simultaniously build Visual Studio, NMake, Cygwin and MinGW projects,
+on Linux gcc/clang, on Mac Xcode, Makefile, iOS.
+Or choose different clang tools like static analyzer and sanitizers.
+Tags designed to be used in cmake [toolchain](https://github.com/ruslo/polly) files.
+Each toolchain file will be forwarded to external project so if you create toolchain with compiler `g++` and flag `-std=c++11` all dependent projects will be built by `g++ -std=c++11`.

 ### How to update?

 There is no such thing as update here.
 If you create a new version